pavelrudnev/website/content/writing/agreeing-adpositions-in-avar.md

 The present paper discusses, using data from Avar, a crosslinguistically rare phenomenon of adposition agreement, whereby certain adverbs, postpositions and locative case forms undergo agreement with an absolutive argument.
 I show that the agreement morphology on agreeing adpositions is a result of agreement rather than concord and explore the consequences of adposition agreement in Avar for upward and downward valuation.
 I conclude that upward valuation is better equipped to account for the observed patterns than downward valuation, both on empirical and conceptual grounds.

-The paper is currently undergoing peer review; yet, if you feel you would like an intermediate draft of it, please get in touch with me.
+This is the author's final version of an article accepted to appear in *Linguistic Inquiry*.